 Heterozygosity and homozygosity for the SLCO1B1*5 allele is associated with decreased organic anion-transporting polypeptide 1B1 (OATP1B1) activity and an increased risk for simvastatin-associated myopathy.

-Absence of the SLCO1B1*5 allele decreases, but does not rule-out, the risk of simvastatin-associated myopathy.
-For additional information regarding pharmacogenomic genes and their associated drugs, please see the Pharmacogenomic Associations Tables in Special Instructions.
+Absence of the SLCO1B1*5 allele decreases, but does not rule out the risk of simvastatin-associated myopathy.
+For additional information regarding pharmacogenomic genes and their associated drugs, see the Pharmacogenomic Associations Tables in Special Instructions.
 This resource also includes information regarding enzyme inhibitors and inducers, as well as potential alternate drug choices.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Blood samples may contain donor DNA if obtained from patients who received heterologous blood transfusions or allogeneic blood or marrow transplantation.
 Results from samples obtained under these circumstances may not accurately reflect the recipient’s genotype.
 For individuals who have received blood transfusions, the genotype usually reverts to that of the recipient within 6 weeks.
 For individuals who have received allogeneic blood or marrow transplantation, a pretransplant DNA specimen is recommended for testing.
 SLCO1B1 genetic test results in patients who have undergone liver transplantation may not accurately reflect the patient's SLCO1B1 status.

 This test may not be useful for patients taking a statin other than simvastatin.

 Simvastatin-related myopathy can occur in the absence of SLCO1B1*5.

 The presence of SLCO1B1*5 does not confer absolute risk for simvastatin-associated myopathy.